 There is no way to keep the linea nigra from becoming darker as your pregnancy progresses, but by staying covered and away from the sun, you should be fine, according to the book What to Expect When You’re Expecting by Heidi Murkoff.

 Just give it time, I say.
 It should naturally fade away or lighten a short while after giving birth.
-After delivery, hormone levels are bound to gradually return to their original levels, and the colour of that dark line will slowly, but rather surely, become less obvious.
+After delivery, hormone levels are bound to return to their original levels gradually, and the colour of that dark line will slowly, but rather surely, become less obvious.

 For some it takes three months, for others, it takes about a year.
 If you have a darker complexion, it might take a bit longer because the linea nigra is darker.
 Then when you get pregnant again, expect that line to make a comeback.

-However, in her book, Murkoff also explains that the linea nigra tends to be lighter on succeeding pregnancies.
+However, in her book, Murkoff also explains that the linea nigra tends to be lighter in succeeding pregnancies.
 Some don’t even have it the second or third time around.

 Some Ways to Manage the Linea Nigra